What is Obesity?

 - If surgery is the right treatment for you

 - Which type of procedure is right for you

 - If you are mentally and emotionally prepared to make lifelong lifestyle changes

 - That you have, or will have, the necessary support system around you

 Once you and your surgeon have determined that weight loss surgery is an option for you, you will begin the prequalification process.
-This includes a series of tests and meetings with a nutritionist, psychologist, and other support staff members in sessions leading up to surgery.
+This includes a series of tests and meetings with a registered dietician, Bariatric psychologist, and other support staff members in sessions leading up to surgery.
 Each healthcare professional will help you prepare for the changes and challenges that lie ahead.